Orange-Cyberdefense/grepmarx/README.md

 #### [Docker](https://www.docker.com/) execution
 ---

+Make sure you have docker-composed installed on the system, and the docker daemon is running.
-The application can be easily executed in a docker container.
+The application can then be easily executed in a docker container.
 The steps:

 > Get the code